scottish-government-design-system/designsystem.gov.scot/styles/layout/index.md

 ## CSS of a layout

-The CSS for a layout that uses the Layout component consists of two sections: the CSS grid code and the non-grid fallback.
+The CSS for a layout that uses the layout component consists of two sections: the CSS Grid code and the non-grid fallback.

-### CSS grid
+### CSS Grid

-The CSS grid version makes heavy use of the `grid-template-areas` CSS property.
+The CSS Grid version makes heavy use of the `grid-template-areas` CSS property.

 We use a simple naming convention that uses single characters for each content area.
 This makes it possible to use the `grid-template-areas` value as a rough diagram of the layout so it's easy to interpret visually.